DavidJCobb/DovahKit/native/src/DovahKitQtCustomWidgets/README.md

 A widget for selecting an ObjectReference form via drop-downs or (eventually) by picking it in the Render Window.

+### DKPapyrusBoundScriptListPane
+A panel for editing the scripts bound to a form, or the properties set on those scripts.

 ### DKTextureAssetPane
 A frame capable of rendering a game asset &mdash; either a DDS file or a TextureSet form (the diffuse texture is always the one shown).
 Displays a placeholder icon when